 This involves ensuring the health and vitality of the soil .
 To achieve this, farmers will grow a range of plants on land that they have not yet cultivated.
 Through mixing crops, the plants support each other in a specific way.
 Therefore, if one plant uses a specific nutrient the other plant will release the same nutrients.

 Traditional farming practices will follow monocropping while others will adopt crop rotation.
 The rotation of crops encourages sustainable agriculture6.
-Through moving crops around fields and also raising a wide range of animal species, it can lead to healthy soil and a reduction in weeds, pests and parasites.
+Through moving crops around fields and also raising a wide range of animal species, it can lead to healthy soil and a reduction in weeds, pests, and parasites.

 As far as biodynamic farming methods go, composting is one of the most important .
 It can help to create healthy soil as the recycled manures and organics waste can help to enhance the soil4.
 Via spreading, the humus balances nitrogen levels in the soil and that enhances crop productivity.

-Using extracts from animal, plant and mineral manure, there are nine homoeopathic preparations.
+Using extracts from animal, plant, and mineral manure, there are nine homoeopathic preparations.
 All of these become a spray and to treat compost as well as plants and soil.
 Farmers know this process as dynamization.

 Six of the preparations are vital to composting while two are used to aid the process of humus stimulation.
 The final one deals with a fungal disease that is present on crops.

 This involves separating biodynamic farming from other agriculture.
-It is an understanding that not only does biology, physics and chemistry play a role in it, but there are cosmic forces too.
+It is an understanding that not only do biology, physics and chemistry play a role in it, but there are cosmic forces too.
 These are the phases of the moon as well as celestial and seasonal cycles.

 For a farm to be certified biodynamic, inspection and evaluation by the certifying agent will take place.
 They will identify how well the farm meets organic standards.
-Essentially, the farm will need to practise organic methods for a minimum of three years.
+Essentially, the farm will need to practice organic methods for a minimum of three years.
 What this means is that they will need to meet certain objectives such as opting to use all-natural fertilizers as well as pesticides.

 Along with this, they will also use sustainable processes.
-This will involve crop rotation, composting and giving their livestock organic feed.
+This will involve crop rotation, composting, and giving their livestock organic feed.
 Biodynamic farming treats animals humanely which means that they won’t give the animals any hormones or antibiotics.

 In the US, the government also put their National Organic Program in place with set criteria.
 If the farm meets criteria then it can use the USDA Certified Organic seal.
 This will validate the legitimacy of its organic products.